mk360/feh-editor/README.md

 ### Wall / Void

 The void tile type applies to all tiles that only fliers can cross: lava, oceans, mountains.
 The wall type applies to all tiles that no one can cross.

+## Credits

+- My friend [Capucine Debever](www.linkedin.com/in/capucine-debever-576055200) for the amazing UI design.